analyticsquest/analyticsquest.github.io/unit1/index.md

-# Unit 1: Getting StaRted
+# Unit 1: Getting Started

-In this unit, you will become familiar with the R console, RStudio, and basic actions and operations in R.
+In this unit, you will become familiar with the Python in console, Jupyter Notebook, and basic actions and operations in Python.

 Follow the links to each lecture, lab, and reading.

-Scroll down to download the SWIRL lessons.
+Scroll down to download the lessons.

 ## Lesson 1.
-What is R?
+What is Python?

-Lecture: [Overview of R](./r-overview.html), demonstration of R.
+Lecture: [Overview of Python](./r-overview.html), demonstration of Python.

 Learning Goals:
- - Understand what R can and cannot do,
+ - Understand what Python can and cannot do,
- - Install R and RStudio,
+ - Install Python and Jupyter Notebook,
- - Know how to navigate within RStudio.
+ - Know how to navigate within Jupyter Notebook.

 Lab: [Unit 1: Lab 1](../unit1/labs.html)